nhsconnect/prm-practice-migration-staging/_steps/project-managers-reading-by-phase/03-planning-for-cutover-phase.md

 * At the time of the final data extract, have you ensured that all users are logged off the existing supplier system (source) so that the supplier can do the data extraction?

-#### Do you have a plan for how you will handle the following during the cutover?
+#### Do you have a plan for how you will handle the following during the Cutover?

 * [Appointments](/prm-practice-migration/guide/planning-for-cut-over#appointments)